 Research Design

 This study will focus on three hypotheses.
 The first hypothesis is that there will be a significant difference between sentiment analysis of text compared to the sentiment analysis of emojis.
-This is because I believe that there will be a higher amount of sarcasm used on this social media platform.
-While the text “Make America Great Again” may be coded as having positive sentiment, I believe that the emojis will not always share the same sentiment and in the case of this example will perhaps be negative (e.g. using sad, crying or angry faces).
-I am also making the assumption here that there are more urban, liberal and coastal Twitter users than there are rural, conservative users who live in the center of the country and thus tweeting the sarcastic example text and emojis above would be more likely by the young urban, coastal and liberal Twitter users.
+I expect this because I believe that there will be more frequent sarcasm used on this social media platform.
+For example, while the text “Make America Great Again” may be coded as having positive sentiment, I believe that the emojis will not always share the same sentiment and will perhaps be negative (e.g. using sad, crying or angry faces).
+I am also assuming that there are more urban, liberal Twitter users than there are rural, conservative and thus tweeting sarcastic text and emojis would be more likely among the urban, liberal Twitter users.
 Boia et al. looked at emoticons and their relationship with text sentiment and came to the conclusion “that the sentiment conveyed by an emoticon generally agrees with the sentiment of the entire Tweet” (Boia, Faltings, Musat and Pu, 2013).
 However I argue that given the vast number of emojis that exist, many of which are not faces and instead food emojis, inanimate objects and shapes that the relationship between emojis and text will be different than the relationship between emoticons and text.

-The second hypothesis is that in general tweets referencing Republican candidates (e.g. Trump, Cruz and Rubio) will contain more negative sentiment for emojis than tweets referencing Democratic candidates (e.g. Clinton and Sanders).
-In the example I mentioned above I am hypothesizing that people discussing Republican candidates who use emojis are more likely to be young users who I am assuming are more liberal and more likely to use emojis in a sarcastic and negative manner.
+The second hypothesis is that tweets referencing Republican candidates (e.g. Trump, Cruz and Rubio) will contain more negative emojis than tweets referencing Democratic candidates (e.g. Clinton and Sanders).
+In the example mentioned above, I am hypothesizing that people discussing Republican candidates who use emojis are more likely to be young users who I am assuming are more liberal and more likely to use emojis in a sarcastic and negative manner.

 The third hypothesis is that tweets that mention Democratic candidates are more likely to have higher negative text sentiment than tweets mentioning Republican candidates.
 I am hypothesizing that Twitter users who reference a candidate are more likely to use harsher and more negative language if they are referring to a Democratic candidate.
-This might be because of 1) the strong affiliation of some Democrats who were pro-Sanders to talk about Hillary Clinton in a negative light such as those who supported the ‘Never Clinton’ Campaign (Foran, 2016) or 2) Republican voters who were either against Sanders or more likely against Clinton.
-After the recent rise in hate crimes (Yan, Sgueglia and Walker, 2016) after the popular vote that named Donald Trump President-Elect November 2016 I am assuming that people who were more likely to support Trump were more likely to use vocabulary similar to Trump’s rhetoric of “ ‘losers,’ ‘total losers,’ ‘haters,’ ‘dumb,’ ‘idiots,’ ‘morons,’ ‘stupid,’ ‘dummy’ and ‘disgusting’ ” (Shafer, 2015).
+This may be because of 1) some Democrats’ strong affiliation with Sanders and the ‘Never Clinton’ Campaign (Foran, 2016) or 2) Republican voters who were either against Sanders or Clinton.
+Because of the recent rise in hate crimes (Yan, Sgueglia and Walker, 2016) after the popular vote that named Donald Trump President-Elect, I assume that people who were more likely to support Trump were more likely to use vocabulary similar to Trump’s rhetoric: “ ‘losers,’ ‘total losers,’ ‘haters,’ ‘dumb,’ ‘idiots,’ ‘morons,’ ‘stupid,’ ‘dummy’ and ‘disgusting’ ” (Shafer, 2015).

 Previous Research

 In recent years we have seen a new way to express ourselves in online and mobile communication.
 As of 2015, emojis have become the world’s fastest growing language in all forms of communications – social media, text messaging and various messaging apps and even email (Emogi Research Team, 2015).
 A survey conducted by TalkTalk Mobile, a British mobile retailer, found that 72% of 18 to 25 year olds stated that emojis were easier to use to express their feelings than text (Doble, 2015).
 Knapp and Hall claimed that emojis serve as nonverbal conversational cues to “help to communicate ideas, manage interactions and disambiguate meaning to improve the efficiency of the conversation” (2010).
-This belief has largely been accepted as a general consensus.
+This belief is largely accepted.